Sanskar-16/Sanskar-16.github.io/README.md

 ![Titanic](Resources/Titanic1.png)

-Languages/libraries used - Python (pandas, numpy)
+Languages/libraries used - Python (pandas, NumPy)

 **You can turn on push notifications to keep in touch with my projects**